The details

 • support from academic staff and your dedicated Student Support team

-Rather than fretting about exams, you will be assessed exclusively through assignments.
-This can be by engaging in discussion forums throughout your modules, completing reflective journal entries, or by submitting longer written pieces.
+You’ll be assessed through a series of assignments.
+This can be by engaging in discussion forums throughout your modules, completing reflective journal entries, delivering live presentations or by submitting longer written pieces.

-We are committed to providing frequent and transparent feedback through the following ways:
+We’re committed to providing frequent and transparent feedback in the following ways:

-• You will always be aware of your current provisional grade, right from the start of the programme.
+• you’ll always be aware of your current provisional grade, right from the start of the programme

-• You will be able to view your marks clearly in your gradebook whenever you log onto the learning platform.
+• you’ll be able to view your marks clearly in your gradebook whenever you log into the learning platform

-• There is a 7-day turnaround for marking and feedback of assessed work.
+• there’s a 7-day turnaround for marking and feedback of assessed work

-• You will have regular contact with your Student Support team, with whom you can discuss any concerns as soon as they arise.
+• you’ll have regular contact with your Student Support team, with whom you can discuss any concerns as soon as they arise

 Study duration